HoTT/HoTT-2019/call-for-papers.md

 [https://easychair.org/conferences/?conf=hott2019](https://easychair.org/conferences/?conf=hott2019)

-The submission deadline is **1 May 2019**; we expect to notify accepted submissions by 1 June.
+The submission deadline is **1 April 2019**; we expect to notify accepted submissions by 1 May.
 If you need an earlier decision for some reason (e.g. to apply for funding), please submit your abstract by **15 March** and send an email to [hott2019conference@gmail.com](mailto:hott2019conference@gmail.com) notifying us that you need an early decision.